homebridge/plugin-ui-utils/README.md

 </p>

-Developers are free to create their UI using any framework they wish, such as Angular, Vue, or React - or they can also just use plain vanilla JavaScript.
+Developers are free to use front end frameworks such as Angular, Vue, or React to create the plugin's custom user interface;

 Developers should make use [Bootstrap 4](https://getbootstrap.com/docs) css classes, as these will automatically be styled and themed correctly.